proplex/proplexvietnam/README.md

 ## Core Features

 - **Fractional Tokenization** – Each RWA is divided into Asset Tokens, compliant with ERC-3643 standards for regulated transfers.
-- **U2U Settlements Only** – Instant, transparent, and stable transaction environment.
+- **Arbitrum Settlements Only** – Instant, transparent, and stable transaction environment.
-- **Automated Yield Distribution** – Smart contracts distribute profits or rent in U2U automatically.
+- **Automated Yield Distribution** – Smart contracts distribute profits or rent in ARB automatically.
 - **Proplex DEX Integration** – Enables secondary trading and liquidity via the native marketplace.
 - **DAO Governance** – Asset Token holders propose and vote on listings, fees, and upgrades.